syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ### Stacking bar 100 chart

 Stacking bar 100 chart is similar to the stacking column 100 chart.
-But, it differes from direction; it is rotated 90 degree in clockwise direction.
+But, it differs from direction; it is rotated 90 degree in clockwise direction.
 This type of chart is widely used for proportional analysis over a particular period of time.

 The following code snippet shows how to select a stacking bar 100 chart: